New indications and combinations with protons

 - Mathematical modelling research incorporated in to research version of Eclipse treatment planning software and some of our models incorporated into NIH funded open source TOPAS n- Bio which gives the research an international dimension.

-- First randomised clinical trial for PBT submitted (TORPEDO) to CRUK and working with CTRad to establish a national framework for UK PBT clinical trials.
+- First randomised clinical trial for PBT (TORPEDO) with CRUK launched, whilst working with CTRad to establish a national framework for UK PBT clinical trials.

 - Establishing protocol for biobanking samples for UK PBT patients.